galaxyproject/ansible-trackster/README.md

-This role is used to setup a Trackster genome browser in Galaxy.
+This role is used to setup [Trackster][trackster] genome browser in Galaxy.

 Requirements
 ------------